 Zsidó et al. (2022) investigated the impact of task-irrelevant threatening stimuli on the salience network and executive control of attention under conditions of low and high cognitive load.
 Participants were presented with neutral or threatening pictures of varying arousal levels as distractors in parafoveal and peripheral positions while engaged in a number search task, similar to the one previously presented (Zsidó et al. 2023).
 The results revealed that task-irrelevant distractors mainly influenced behavioural measures under conditions of high cognitive load.
-Moderate-arousal threatening images slowed reaction times for finding the first number, but this effect was counteracted by high-arousal threatening stimuli, resulting in overall shorter search times.
+Moderate arousal threatening images slowed reaction times for finding the first number, but this effect was counteracted by high arousal threatening stimuli, resulting in overall shorter search times.
 Eye-tracking measures indicated that participants fixated on threatening pictures later and for shorter durations compared to neutral images.
 Arousal induced by threatening stimuli has the potential to offset their distracting impact by enhancing visual search processes under heightened arousal conditions (Zsidó et al., 2022).

 As evident from the above, there is conflicting evidence regarding the impact of task difficulty on the inhibition of threatening stimuli.
-Certain studies suggest that in easy tasks, behavioural interference is present, but, under higher cognitive load, this effect diminishes and the inhibition of threatening distractors becomes stronger (Eimer & Kiss, 2007; Fenker et al., 2010).
-This pattern aligns with the perceptual load theory (Lavie, 1995, 2000; Cartwright-Finch & Lavie, 2007), proposing that attention directed toward a primary task inhibits the perception of task-irrelevant stimuli (early selection) when the task-related processing demands a high perceptual load.
-Conversely, when processing taskrelated stimuli involves a low perceptual load, surplus capacity unintentionally spills over to the perception of irrelevant stimuli (late selection).
+Certain studies suggest that in easy tasks, behavioural interference is present, but under higher cognitive load, this effect diminishes, and the inhibition of threatening distractors becomes stronger (Eimer and Kiss, 2007; Fenker et al., 2010).
+This pattern aligns with the perceptual load theory (Lavie, 1995, 2000; Cartwright-Finch & Lavie, 2007), proposing that attention directed toward a primary task inhibits the perception of task-irrelevant stimuli (early selection) when the task-related processing demands a high perceptual load, surplus capacity unintentionally spills over to the perception of irrelevant stimuli (late selection).
 However, neural data indicates that threatening distractors produce differences in both easy and hard tasks (Fenker et al., 2010), yet this does not consistently translate into behavioural interference in easy tasks.
-In contrast, Zsidó et al. (2022) discovered that taskirrelevant distractors influenced behavioural measures more during a high cognitive load task than a low cognitive load task.
+In contrast, Zsidó et al. (2022) discovered that task-irrelevant distractors influenced behavioural measures more during a high cognitive load task than a low cognitive load task.
 Notably, the distinction between these studies lies in the nature of the distractors, with those reporting behavioural interference in easy tasks using threatening or frightened faces, while Zsidó et al. (2022) employed socially irrelevant stimuli like snakes.

-3.3 Threatening Distractors vs. Top-Down Goals
+3.3 Threatening distractors vs. top-down goals

-In our systematic review, we found that for the successful inhibition of physically salient singletons, it is essential that singleton selection strategy should not dominate; instead, a feature-based search strategy must be employed during the task (Gaspelin, Leonard, & Luck, 2017).
+In our systematic review, we found that for the successful inhibition of physically salient singletons, the essential task demands that the singleton selection strategy should not dominate; instead, a feature-based search strategy must be employed (Gaspelin, Leonard, and Luck, 2017).
 This aligns with the contingent involuntary attentional orientation theory, arguing that only salient stimuli capable of being integrated into the task-induced attentional set can capture attention (Folk et al., 1992).
-Therefore, our focus in selecting studies was to compare how inhibition functions when the presence of threatening distractors aligned or misaligned with top-down goals.
+Therefore, our focus in selecting studies was to compare how inhibition functions when the presence of threatening distractors aligns or misaligns with top-down goals.